sonnewend/workshop-day-kubernetes/Readme.md

 3. Locate the replicas node and update the required count to a value of `4`.

-4. Next, scroll to the web containers spec as shown in the screenshot.
+4. Next, scroll to the web containers spec.
 Remove the hostPort entry for the web container's port mapping.

 5. Select **Review + save** and then confirm the change and **Save**.